NIT Season Tip-Off: Tournament Format

 The tournament had a new format in 2006.
 The first two rounds were held at regional "common sites" instead of campus sites, making the format more like the postseason NCAA Tournament.
 Through 2014, the semifinals and finals had always been held at Madison Square Garden.
 In 2006, the common sites were Charlotte, North Carolina, Nashville, Tennessee, Indianapolis and Spokane, Washington.
 The tournament returned to its previous format in 2007 then returned to the 2006 format in 2009.

 On September 3, 2014 a new format was announced for the NIT Season Tip-Off.
 The NIT Season Tip-Off will no longer be a bracketed event, instead becoming a classic with set semifinal matchups in New York, after the NCAA could only get eight teams in the field instead of 16.
 The NCAA-run event will add a new wrinkle due to the reduced field and feature a showcase of games on Thanksgiving Day with the other four teams that are not in the championship.
 Teams in the NIT Season Tip-Off will play four games at campus sites prior to the eight teams' arrival in New York.

-The NIT Season Tip-Off tournament will not occur in 2022, but it will return in 2023.
+The NIT Season Tip-Off tournament was not held in 2022 but did return for 2023 and subsequent years.